20lyn02/BSc-ARP/README.md

 <h1>A Digital Pound for the UK: Yes or No?</h1>

 <h2>Description</h2>
-This project, completed as part of my BSc in Investment and Financial Risk Management at Bayes Business School, explores whether the <b>Digital Pound (D£)</b>, a potential UK Central Bank Digital Currency (CBDC), is justified.
+This project, completed as part of my BSc in Investment and Financial Risk Management at Bayes Business School, explores whether the **Digital Pound (D£)**, a potential UK Central Bank Digital Currency (CBDC), is justified.

-Using <b>YouGov survey data</b> collected on behalf of the Bank of England (BoE), I analysed consumer and SME payment behaviours, attitudes towards cash and digital payments, and openness to new technologies.
+Using **YouGov survey data** collected on behalf of the Bank of England (BoE), I analysed consumer and SME payment behaviours, attitudes towards cash and digital payments, and openness to new technologies.
 The project complements this data with a review of international CBDC experiences and BoE/HM Treasury consultation documents.

 The research concludes that while there are compelling reasons to continue the design stage of the Digital Pound, current evidence is insufficient to fully justify its launch.
 <br />

 <h2>Tools and Methods Used</h2>

-- <b>Microsoft Excel</b> (survey table analysis, demographic weighting, pivot tables, charting)
+- **Microsoft Excel** (survey table analysis, demographic weighting, pivot tables, charting)
-- <b>Qualitative Research</b> (comparative analysis of launched CBDCs, review of policy papers)
+- **Qualitative Research** (comparative analysis of launched CBDCs, review of policy papers)
-- <b>Data Source:</b> YouGov Consumer & SME Payment Behaviour Surveys (commissioned by BoE, 2023)
+- **Data Source:** YouGov Consumer & SME Payment Behaviour Surveys (commissioned by BoE, 2023)
-- <b>Secondary Sources:</b> IMF, BIS, Bank of England, HM Treasury, and academic research
+- **Secondary Sources:** IMF, BIS, Bank of England, HM Treasury, and academic research

 ---